Evan Lysacek: 2007–2008 season

 Lysacek began the 2007–2008 season at the 2007 Skate America.
-He underrotated and fell on an attempted quadruple toe loop-triple toe loop in the short program, receiving only one point for that element.
-He was in second place going into the free skate.
-He won the free skate, landing a clean quadruple jump, but was unable to pull up to first overall, due to Daisuke Takahashi's twelve point lead after the short program.
+He fell on an attempted quadruple toe loop-triple toe loop in the short program, receiving only one point for that element.
+He was in second place going into the free skate, but won the free skate, landing a clean quadruple jump, although he was unable to finish in first overall.
 He went on to the 2007 Cup of China, where he won the short program with a score of 81.55, improving his personal best by almost thirteen points.
-He placed second in the free skate after falling on his quadruple jump, and finished second overall to Johnny Weir.
+He placed second in the free skate after falling on his quadruple jump, and finished second overall.

-At the 2007–2008 Grand Prix Final, Lysacek was credited with a quadruple jump in both his programs and won the bronze medal overall, after placing third in both segments of the competition.
+At the 2007–2008 Grand Prix Final, Lysacek was credited with a quadruple jump in both programs, and won the bronze medal overall, after placing third in both segments of the competition.
 He earned a new overall personal best of 229.78 points.

 At the 2008 U.S. Championships, Lysacek was second after the short program and won the free skate.
 Although he tied with Johnny Weir on the overall score, Lysacek won the title on the tiebreaker, thereby earning his second national title.

 His next event was the 2008 Four Continents, where he placed second in the short program and third in the free skate, and finished third overall.
 Lysacek was also named to the team for the 2008 World Championships.
 A week before the event, he was forced to withdraw due to an injury sustained while attempting a triple Axel; the blade broke off of his boot and he injured the left side of his body, from his forearm to his shoulder, and required a cast.
 Lysacek toured over the summer of 2008 with the Stars on Ice tour.